statespace-tech/toolfront/README.md

 Add [links](./page_1) to tell your agents what pages it can visit.

-Agents can call any command defined in the header.
+Agents can call any command defined in markdown headers.
 - `python3 cli.py` executes a python script
 - `curl -X GET https://api.example.com/data` calls an API
 ```